-This is a tax levied on the transfer of title of Real Estate located in urban or rural areas, either free-of-charge or onerous, as the case may be, including sales with ownership right reservation.
-Taxable base is the transfer value of the property and is owed by the buyer, who shall pay the tax at the District Municipality where the property is located.
+This is a tax levied on the transfer of title to real estate located in urban or rural areas, on gratuitous or onerous title, as the case may be, including sales with reservation of the right to ownership.
+Taxable base is the transfer value of the property and is paid by the buyer, who shall pay the tax at the District Municipality where the property is located.

-Real Estate Transfer Tax (Alcabala) - Progressive Scale Rate From 0 UIT to 10 UIT - (up to PEN 41,500) 1 0% For the excess of 10 UIT 3%
+Real Estate Transfer Tax (Alcabala) - Progressive Scale Rate From 0 UIT to 10 UIT - (up to PEN 42,000) 1 0% For the excess of 10 UIT 3%

-Note:

-1. Exempted portion.
+Note: 1.
+Exempted portion.